Fastovich/IT4045NPSProject/README.md

 # IT4045NPSProject

 ## Introduction
-Are you bored?
-Do you need to find something to do?
-PlaceFinder can help you:
+Need to find a park near you or where your Traveling?
+This application is the thing you need.
-- Find local parks and activities
+- Find local national parks and activities
 - Coordinate the weather with your desired park day
 - See how active the parks are.